This post contains affiliate links. We may be compensated when you click, sign up for, deposit, or spend on a given platform. Learn more.

 TIP: It isn’t enough to just have one backup code, for example, the backup codes you get when you set up Google 2FA.
 To fully recover your 2FA, you need to have the backup codes of each account you set up 2FA on.
 This code is a security token that is a string of numbers and letters and/or a QR code.
 It is the code you use to set up your 2FA when you turn it on for a given account.

-We should also note that recovery is easier with some 2FA types than others.
+With the above in mind, recovery is easier with some 2FA types than others.
 There are basically two different types of authenticators.
 Those that you can’t recover if you lose your device, and those encrypted on a cloud that you can.

 If you can recover your 2FA, then you can go through the recovery steps.